gdelfe/BASH-scripts/README.md

 extract_data: it extract all the active voxels from the brain fMRI image, course grain them, and marges the value of the voxel coordinates with their corresponding correlation value

-outside_brain: it merges the nodes which are in the clusters with their coordinates
+outside_brain: it removes the voxels which are outside the brain